fashioncrazy9/appsteroid-sdk-unity-documents/en/FeatureList.md

 	- [FASPlayVideo](./Specs/Spec-FASPlayVideo.md)

 #### <a name="PushNotificationForSetting">- Push Notification</a>
-- Direct Message
-This can be used to announce event and important game information to the entire user community from the Web Console.
+- Direct Message: This can be used to announce event and important game information to the entire user community from the Web Console.

-- Automated Messages
-Works similarly to Direct Messages, only it will keep sending these messages as the users move into the new User Group.
+- Automated Messages: It works similarly to Direct Messages, only it will keep sending these messages as the users move into the new User Group.

-- Channels
-Channels are way to get code to respond to a SNS push notification, and act accordingly.
+- Channels: Channels are way to get code to respond to a SNS push notification, and act accordingly.
 Read more about Channels and push notifications here.

 Push message will also be distributed at the following conditions.